-THOMAS BROWN enjoys an active and varied career as soloist, chamber musician and collaborative artist as both pianist and organist, occasionally as harpsichordist, and as church musician.
+THOMAS BROWN is an award-winning pianist, organist, composer and improviser.
+He is one of the rare musicians who enjoys an active and varied career as soloist, chamber musician and collaborative artist as both pianist and organist, occasionally as harpsichordist, and as church musician.

 Since that triumph, audiences around the world have heard the impossible thus triumphantly carried off (Emporia Gazette) by a dazzling technique singularly devoid of mannerisms (Kansas City Star) both with orchestra, including the Jerusalem Symphony during its first tour of North America, and in concert halls and on college campuses as recitalist and master-class clinician.
 He regularly participates in music festivals and chamber music events and occasionally teaches and serves as adjudicator.